drewtodd/drewtodd.github.io/portfolio/lunch-money-buddy/index.md

 **Tool of choice: Omnigraffle**

-From the workflows and scenarios, primary activities were identified and an "app map" (similar in concept to the site maps used in website design) for the application was created.
+From the workflows and scenarios, primary activities were identified and an "app map" for the application was created with [Omnigraffle][11] (similar in concept to the site maps used in website design).
 This illustrates the architecture of the application.

 All of these deliverables are **living documents** that are updated and modified as our understanding of the users' needs becomes more clear.
 The app map is great example of this, going through several iterations as each new deliverable was created; continually being refined and honed.